 The Eligible Introducer also certifies that in respect of this customer it has obtained the verification required to satisfy the requirements of the Code and this Handbook.
 The information disclosed for this customer by the Eligible Introducer accurately reflects the information held and is being given for business opening and maintenance purposes only.
 The Eligible Introducer undertakes to supply suitably certified copies, originals of the verification documentation or copies of verified electronic documents forthwith upon request.
 The Eligible Introducer confirms that he/she will comply with the requirements of paragraph 23(6) and 23(8) of the Code.
 The Eligible Introducer also confirms that it is not itself reliant upon a third party for the evidence of identity of the customer.

 Signature:

 Full Name:

 Official Position:

 Date:

 Contact details of Signatory: Address:

 Telephone: E-mail:

 Please identify the number of supplementary pages being submitted.

-EIC 2 EIC 3 EIC 4 EIC 5
+EIC 2 EIC 3 EIC 4 E IC 5

-- Please refer to the Notes a nd Guidance at EIC 6.1 to 6.4

 EIC 2.1 - IDENTIFICATION INFORMATION